semgrep/semgrep-docs/docs/semgrep-cloud-platform/asana.md

 Tickets can only be created for Supply Chain findings with reachable usages.
 They cannot be created for **Always reachable** or **Unreachable** findings.
 :::

-The Supply Chain triage flow will create tickets for all instances of a given vulnerability.
-Instances can not be selected individually.
+The Supply Chain triage flow creates tickets for all usages of a given vulnerability.
+Usages can not be selected individually.

 ![Create Asana ticket - Supply Chain](/img/asana-ssc-findings.png)
 **Figure** Supply Chain triage flow